Cost, payment/non-payment, discounts/grants/awards

 You can read AGAUR's financing terms and conditions here.

 4.6.
-What should I do if I change bank accounts?
+What should I do if I change bank account?

 If it is during the registration period, you can enter your new bank account details.

 If you have already completed registration, go to Administrative procedures to find out how to request a change of bank details.
-You will have to present an application form addressed to the head of the Secretary's Office
+You will have to present an application via the online administrative procedures.

 4.7.
 What will happen if I do not pay my registration fees within the deadline?